castro-gzlz/mr-plotter/README.md

 ## Configuration file

-In the following we describe all the options (mandatory and optional) that can be used in the configuration file.
-Please **don't be overwhelmed by the sheer number of options (most of them are optional)!** If this is **your first time using *mr-plotter***, I invite you to **take a look at the [Usage Examples](##-Usage-Examples) section** that I have prepared to illustrate the operation of the package in **diferent key scenarios** (some of them might be of interest for you! :smiley:).
-You can find all the five example configuration files inside the config folder.
+In the following we describe all the parameters (mandatory and optional) that can be used in the configuration file.
+Please **don't be overwhelmed by the sheer number of options (in most cases you will only use a few)!** If this is **your first time using *mr-plotter***, I invite you to **take a look at the [Usage Examples](##-Usage-Examples) section** that I have prepared to illustrate the operation of the package in **diferent key scenarios** (some of them might be of interest for you! :smiley:).
+You can find all the five example configuration files inside the [*config*](https://github.com/castro-gzlz/mr-plotter/tree/main/config) folder.

 ### Mandatory parameters